xojs/vscode-linter-xo/readme.md

 $ yarn add -D xo
 ```

+## How it works

+The xo extension searches up when you open a file for a package.json with `xo` listed as a dependency.

 ## Auto Format JS/TS Files XO

 You can enable XO as a formatter for TypeScript and JavaScript.
-We recommend setting it up as follows:

-In either your workspace or user settings add the following.
-It's generally best to make xo the default formatter for JavaScript and TypeScript files specifically as it will not be able to format other document types.
+In either your workspace or user settings add the following settings.

 > optionally turn on "editor.formatOnSave"